Energy-Efficient Proactive Caching with Multipath Routing: Numerical Investigations

 The running time of $(P1)$ and $(P2)$ are evaluated in Figure \ref{fig:per_requests}.(\subref{fig:Time_P1}) and \ref{fig:per_requests}.(\subref{fig:Time_P2}) respectively.
-The time for optimal solution varies from 6.80 seconds to around 13 minutes, while the proposed heuristic algorithm GSAC is less than 400 milliseconds and the Greedy as well as Random are less than 10 milliseconds.
+The time for Optimal solution varies from 6.80 seconds to around 13 minutes, while the proposed heuristic algorithm GSAC is less than 400 milliseconds and Greedy Caching as well as Random Caching are less than 10 milliseconds.

-In Figure \ref{fig:per_requests}, the optimal outperforms the other methods in both $(P1)$ and $(P2)$ problems, albeit with a higher time complexity cost.
+In Figure \ref{fig:per_requests}, the Optimal outperforms the other methods in both $(P1)$ and $(P2)$ problems, albeit with a higher time complexity cost.
 The heuristic method GSAC is able to provide a competitive result, followed by Greedy and Random.
-For instance, in $(P1)$ GSAC saves $99.8\%$ running time with the cost of approximate $7.9\%$ performance loss when there are 100 requests.
-Under the same scenario, the time-saving ratio for Greedy Caching and Random Caching is $99.9\%$ compared with the optimal solution; but the performance reductions are $33.1\%$ and $50.7\%$ respectively.
+For instance, compared with the Optimal allocation, in $(P1)$ GSAC saves $99.8\%$ running time with the cost of approximate $7.9\%$ performance loss when there are 100 requests.
+Under the same scenario, the time-saving ratio for Greedy Caching and Random Caching is $99.9\%$ compared with the Optimal solution; but the performance reductions are $33.1\%$ and $50.7\%$ respectively.